Best History eBooks of Anthropology

 Best 30-Minute History Short Reads

 Travels with Charley in Search of America is an intimate look at one of America's most beloved writers in the later years of his life—a self-portrait of a man who never wrote an explicit autobiography.
 This Penguin Classics Deluxe Edition also features French flaps and deckle-edged paper.
-“Pure delight, a pungent potpourri of places and people interspersed with bittersweet essays on everything from the emotional difficulties of growing old to the reasons why giant sequoias arouse such awe.” —The New York Times Book Review “Profound, sympathetic, often angry .
+“Pure delight, a pungent potpourri of places and people interspersed with bittersweet essays on everything from the emotional difficulties of growing old to the reasons why giant sequoias arouse such awe.”
+The New York Times Book Review “Profound, sympathetic, often angry .
 Travels with Charley is animated by Steinbeck's attention to the specific details of the natural world and his sense of how the lives of people are intimately connected to the rhythms of nature - to weather, geography, the cycles of the seasons.

 Reviews

-"What I didn't know about John Steinbeck is that he is always engaging.
+Find Best Price at Amazon"What I didn't know about John Steinbeck is that he is always engaging.
 Certainly he was a charming man."

 "This was a great way to read Steinbeck!"